Semantic Exoskeleton

 Can AI generate a Semantic Exoskeleton?

-AI can format metadata, but under Metadata Expressionism the exoskeleton is bound to mandatory human authorship and controlled definitions.
+AI can format metadata, but under Metadata Expressionism the exoskeleton is bound to mandatory human authorship, controlled terminology, and stable canonical definitions.
 An AI-generated substitute is non-compliant by definition.

 Metadata Expressionism treats the physical artwork and its structured semantic layer as a unified system.
 The Semantic Exoskeleton is the name for that stabilizing semantic layer.